 The fantastic story of Les Mères lyonnaises

 If Lyon prides itself on the title of the French capital of gastronomy, it is largely thanks to its chefs.
 From the end of the 19th century to the 1980s, the best chefs in Lyon were women, called “les Mères lyonnaises” (Mothers from Lyon).
-These women used their savoir-faire and creativity to make Lyon gastronomy as one of the best in France.
+These women used their savoir-faire and creativity to make Lyon gastronomy one of the best in France.

 The audacious women of Lyon!

 Originally, the Mères used to be personal chefs of families from the Lyon bourgeoisie.
 However, from the end of the 19th century, some of these families suffered economic trouble.
-Consequently they had to dismiss their personal chefs in order to save money.
+Consequently, they had to dismiss their personal chefs in order to save money.
 Most of these women started their own businesses.
 This is surprising considering how women were treated in the labour market back then.
 They opened their own restaurants.
 They cooked perfectly simple and cheap dishes.
-Everyone could afford eating there, from the bourgeois to the silk workers (known in Lyon as the “Canuts”).
+Everyone could afford to eat there, from the bourgeois to the silk workers (known in Lyon as the “Canuts”).

 The famous Mères Lyonnaises!